WPI-Humanoid-Robotics-Lab/tough/README.md

 ```

 #### Setting up workspace
 Create catkin workspace.
-If you already have one, move to the nest step
+If you already have one, move to the [next](#test-your-installation) step
 ```bash
     mkdir -p ~/indigo_ws/src && cd ~/indigo_ws/src
     catkin_init_workspace